jugglingdev/codelabs-class-7/epic-tasks/JS-Advanced-Concepts-Study/README.md

 ### Observer Pattern

 In the observer pattern, when one object changes, it alerts and updates all its dependents (observers).
+This pattern can be designed with a class in mind or with a function.

+One of my favorite practical applications for this pattern is a messaging app.
+In it, there are two classes, `ChatRoom` (observable) and `User` (observer).
+You first instantiate users and then add them to the chat room.
+Finally, you can send the chat room a message and all users will be notified.

 ## Destructuring